This is my suggestion for a glorious vegetarian main course. I bet that even avid meat-eaters will enjoy it.

-This time I have the perfect substitute for quince that you can use in case you cannot get the fragrant old apple-like fruit, which is the epitome of our Mediterranean winter.
-I actually envy you, because you can get these absolutely fantastic mini butternut squash, or honey-nut-squash as they are called, developed by Michael Mazourek, a plant breeder at Cornell University, in collaboration with the visionary Dan Barber.
+The small squash can be an interesting substitute for quince in case you cannot get the fragrant old apple-like fruit, which is the epitome of our Mediterranean winter.
+I actually envy my American friends because they can get these absolutely fantastic mini butternut squash, or honey-nut-squash as they are called.
+They were developed by Michael Mazourek, a plant breeder at Cornell University, in collaboration with the visionary Dan Barber.

 3-4 quinces (2 ½-3 pounds)